21 tips for building an email list from scratch

 Create an ad in Google Adwords, LinkedIn, or Facebook.
 With as little as $10 a day, you can put your ad in front of hundreds or thousands of people who fit your ideal customer profile (ICP).

 This tactic will help you boost your brand while also building your email list.
-You’ll use the same approach as Tip #13.
-But instead of sending prospects to a landing page, you send them to an in-depth article with a resource offer.
+Instead of sending prospects to a landing page, you send them to an in-depth article with a resource offer.

 Here’s how:

 Find your best-performing blog post.
 You can do this with Google Analytics.
-Make sure it closely relates to your product, and make sure it will whet people’s appetite for more.
-Look for an article that can work as a lead magnet.
+Make sure it closely relates to your product, and make sure it will grab people’s attention

-Create a resource that goes with the article.
+Create a resource that goes with your blog post.
 Is there a worksheet or checklist that you could create to go with this article?
-Offer it on the blog post, and ask people to sign up to get access to it.
+Offer it on the post (like the Kajabi example above), and ask people to sign up to get access to it.

-Your boosted post will look like a regular Facebook post, but Facebook will only show it to people who fit your customer profile.
+Your boosted post will look like a regular Facebook/IG post, but Meta will only show it to people who fit your customer profile.
 They’ll click through to read your article.
 Then, because they like what they see, they’ll sign up to download your resource.

 This is a low-pressure way of building your email list.
 It’s not as direct as other methods, but it gives you a list of people who love your content.

-16. Sponsor popular media creators: YouTubers and Instagrammers
+20. Sponsor popular media creators: YouTubers and Influencers

-If your audience isn’t very large yet, you can get in front of other people’s audiences by sponsoring a Youtube or Instagram personality.
+If your audience isn’t very large yet, you can get in front of other people’s audiences by sponsoring a YouTube, TikTok, or Instagram personality.
 This partnership allows them to offer value to their audience while helping you build your email list.

 Find an influencer who has an audience that looks like your ICP.
 Reach out to see if they do sponsorships.